Tuesday, June 30th:

 As I arrived back at the Piazza dei Miracoli, the weather started to clear up.
-The sun was behind the tower it he morning and so I did not take many photos yet of the tower.
+The sun was behind the tower in the morning so I did not take many photos of the tower yet.
 I went to a few spots where there are great views of the tower as it leans.
 I took some photos (I think I took 4 GB total of my day in Pisa) and then went inside the Museo dell'Opera del Duomo.
 This is a beautiful little museum, which houses quite a few treasures.
-There are also very unique views of the tower from the courtard of this museum.
+There are also very unique views of the tower from the courtyard of this museum.

-About half way or maybe three quarters of the way up, there is a doorway that leads out the the outside of the tower (of course there is a barrier so that you won't fall off the tower.
-A woman with a badge (who was not very friendly) was standing at the opening.
-Everyone was told to walk around the tower (there is a walkway at this opening that circles the tower from the outside.
-There is a netting on the outside so it is not a very exciting little walk.
+About half way or maybe three quarters of the way up, there is a doorway that leads out the the outside of the tower (of course there is a barrier so that you won't fall off the tower).
+A woman with a badge, who was not very friendly, was standing at the opening.
+Everyone was told to walk around the tower.
+There is a walkway at this opening that circles the tower from the outside with a netting on the outside.
 When you get to the end, there is a gate and you have to return back to the doorway.
 I figured out later on that this is the point where the people from the previous tour are descending while all of us on the present tour are climbing up to the top.
 The woman could have just explained this to us (that this is the waiting point) instead of confusing everyone.